 Lviv’s historical urban structures survived WWII largely unscathed, and so much of Lviv’s prewar cityscape is intact.
 Nonetheless, if we look through old photographs of the city, we come across unfamiliar places.
 This is not surprising as Lviv, like any city, underwent physical transformations throughout the centuries.
 In addition to destruction resulting from war, there are many reasons why the urban architecture changes and evolves: fires, new urban planning strategies, modernization, demolition of outdated or weakened structures, and demand for expansion.

 Below I’ve created a virtual tour of a Lviv that no longer exists.
 Though the buildings may no longer exist physically, they survive in stories and photographic documentation.
 And if we visit these sites today and look close enough, we can often find traces or reminders of these lost places.

 Built: 1846, reconstructed 1906-07

 Location: Staryi Rynok (today a square with a memorial)

 Jewish sites, in particular synagogues, were hardest hit during WWII.
 Before the war, Lviv had more than 40 synagogues.
 Today, only two remain intact.
-Of the destroyed synagogues, two of the most known are the ancient Golden Rose Synagogue in the medieval center and the Temple Synagogue on the Old Rynok square, which was opened in 1846, and reconstructed in 1906-07.
+Of the destroyed synagogues, two of the most known are the ancient Golden Rose Synagogue in the medieval center and the Tempel Synagogue on the Old Rynok square, which was opened in 1846, and reconstructed in 1906-07.

 “The Lviv progressive synagogue, called Tempel (temple), was the first reformed synagogue in Galicia.
 It was a monumental building in Neoclassical style, notable for its large dome; unlike European progressive synagogues with their typical oriental and Moorish decorative motifs (Berlin, Vienna or Budapest), it more resembled a Byzantine church,” from Lviv Interactive.

 The Synagogue was destroyed by the Nazis in 1941.
 Today there is a memorial stone and placard at the location of the synagogue that reads: “This is the site of the synagogue of the progressive Jews called ‘The Tempel; which served Lviv’s intelligentsia.
 It was built during 1844-1845 and was destroyed by German soldiers on entering to Lviv on July 1941.”

 Bernardine Fire Station